AnshulXing/Heart-Disease-Prediction-/README.md

 <h2>>Logistic Regression</h2>

-Logistic regression is a type of regression analysis in statistics used for prediction of outcome of a categorical dependent variable from a set of predictor or independent variables.
-In logistic regression the dependent variable is always binary.
+<b>Logistic regression</b> is a type of regression analysis in statistics used for prediction of outcome of a categorical dependent variable from a set of predictor or independent variables.
+In logistic regression, the dependent variable is binary or dichotomous, i.e. it only contains data coded as 1 (TRUE, success, pregnant, etc.) or 0 (FALSE, failure, non-pregnant, etc.).
 Logistic regression is mainly used to for prediction and also calculating the probability of success.

+                                                           <i>logit(p)=b0+b1X1+b2X2+b3X3+...+bkXk</i>

 <h2>>Data Preparation</h2>